AzonInc/Doorman/docs/en/guide/getting-started.md

 ![setup-ui](/en/guide/images/setup.png)

 ### 3. Outdoor Station Discovery
-Once setup mode is activated, the RGB status LED will pulse green-turquoise and the system will automatically scan for outdoor stations.
+Once setup mode is activated, the RGB status LED will pulse green-turquoise **slowly** and the system will automatically scan for outdoor stations.

 🕒 This process can take **up to 30 seconds**.